Bryant Gumbel: Notable remarks

 On the October 18, 2011, Gumbel evoked slavery in his criticism of NBA Commissioner David Stern over the league's lockout.

-In a Rolling Stone article dated January 20, 2015, Gumbel said: "There are a few things I hate more than the (National Rifle Association).
+In a Rolling Stone article dated January 20, 2015, Gumbel said: "There are a few things I hate more than the NRA.
 I mean truly.
 I think they're pigs.
 I think they don't care about human life.
 I think they are a curse upon the American landscape.
 So we got that on the record."